Supply Chain and Information Systems

 Creative Commons License

 Wickramasinghe, Nilmini; John, Blooma; George, Joey F.; and Vogel, Doug, "Achieving Value-Based Care in Chronic Disease Management: Intervention Study" (2019).
-Supply Chain and Information Systems Publications.
+Supply Chain Management Publications.
 60.